Programming with C++20

 About the Book

 Programming with C++20 teaches programmers with C++ experience the new features of C++20 and how to apply them.
 It does so by assuming C++11 knowledge.
-Elements of the Standards between C++11 and C++20 will be briefly introduced, if necessary.
-However, the focus is on teaching the elements of C++20.
+Elements of the standards between C++11 and C++20 will be briefly introduced, if necessary.
+However, the focus is on teaching the features of C++20.

 Table of Contents